eladciuraru/chip8/ReadMe.md

 * __`casm`__ - Assembler
 * __`cdbg`__ - Debugger

-__Note__:
+__Notes__:
-All the tools, will be also available as a package with an easy to use API.
+* All the tools, will be also available as a package with an easy to use API.
+* virtual machine command only supported on windows

 # Build